dropbox/typed-css-modules-webpack-plugin/README.md

 # typed-css-modules-webpack-plugin

-This is a Webpack plugin to generate TypeScript typing declaration for a TypeScript + CSS Modules project.
+This is a Webpack plugin to generate TypeScript typing declarations for a TypeScript + CSS Modules project.
 The plugin generates `.css.d.ts` file co-located with the corresponding `.css` file before compilation phase so all CSS imports in TypeScript source code type check.